Fahren mit Auto

 2. How much alcohol would make me unfit to drive?

 On average, the human body breaks down approximately 0.1 parts per thousand per hour.
-This process cannot be accelerated.
+This process can’t be accelerated.
 If you go to bed after drinking a large amount of alcohol, you can expect to have elevated blood alcohol levels in the morning.
 Therefore, you may not be allowed to drive a car yet.

 3. What are the legal consequences of driving under the influence of alcohol?